Introduction

 Prognosis

-The prognosis of PRES is typically favorable if recognized and treated early, with symptom improvement or resolution in a few days to several weeks.[2][8]
-Visual symptoms often completely resolve, especially with early treatment of PRES, although there are some reported cases where residual visual deficits can remain (albeit improved) at 3 to 4 months after onset.[15]
-It is unclear which individuals are at risk of having prolonged visual deficits.
+The prognosis of PRES is typically favorable if recognized and treated early, with symptom improvement or resolution in a few days to several weeks.[2][14]
+Visual symptoms often completely resolve, especially with early treatment of PRES, although there are some reported cases where residual visual deficits can remain (albeit improved) at 3 to 4 months after onset.[27]
+Although rare, it is unclear which individuals are at risk of having prolonged visual deficits and/or persistent seizures.
 PRES symptom irreversibility can ensue if treatment is delayed.
-If the amount of cerebral vasogenic edema is large, the prognosis can worsen, as the increased pressure to surrounding blood vessels can compromise blood flow and result in ischemia.[10]
-In certain situations, if there is the involvement of the brainstem, the prognosis can also worsen.[10]
+If the amount of cerebral vasogenic edema is large, the prognosis can worsen, as the increased pressure to the surrounding blood vessels can compromise blood flow and result in ischemia.[16]
+In certain situations, if there is the involvement of the brainstem, the prognosis can also worsen.[16]
 Recurrence of PRES is possible and has been reported in individuals undergoing dialysis.[2]

 Complications

-Complications of PRES develop if the disease is not treated promptly.
-Complications include focal neurologic deficits from ischemic injury, epilepsy, and life-threatening conditions, such as transforaminal cerebellar herniation, as reported in children.[5]
+Complications of PRES can develop if the disease is not treated promptly.
+Complications include focal neurologic deficits from ischemic injury, epilepsy, and life-threatening conditions, such as transforaminal cerebellar herniation, which is reported as one of the most common neurological complications that occur in children following hematopoietic stem cell transplantation.[5][38][5]

 Deterrence and Patient Education